abdullah-tahir345/icopify_web_scraping/README.md

 # icopify_web_scraping

 Icopify is a guest posing website which provide us guest posting services on specific domaines.
 So, For that we need data from that website.
-We have used the selenium for scraping this website.
+We have used the selenium for scraping this website and XPATH for selecting the specific fields.

     https://icopify.co/